aubreyrjones/orbit_rat/README.md

 When you first build, it may seem to stall for a very long time.
 It's downloading a newer compiler from a very slow connection.
 It gives no progress indicator.
 It seriously took me 20 minutes to download.
 This only happens the first time you build.
+It also may finish the download, try to compile, then say it failed... try again before concluding it doesn't work.

 Configuration is at the top of `main.cpp`.
+You can learn more about the options in `config_types.hpp`.

 # Hardware

 This isn't commercial hardware or software.
-I assume you know your way around Arduino and that you can follow instructions about installing and using Teensyduino or PlatformIO (in vscode).
+I assume you know your way around Arduino and that you can google and follow instructions about installing and using PlatformIO (in vscode).

 Assuming you'll use the software mostly unmodified, you need to hook up a pair of potentiometer joysticks to the Teensy's analog inputs.
 That's pretty much it.